 (Produced by Rodney Crowell & Steuart Smith)

 I have to preface these comments, which are going to be critical, by telling you that when I was a kid I was a huge, huge, huge Rodney Crowell fan.
 I sang along to his first three albums with as much fervor as I had sung along to the Beatles when I was even younger.
 I really dug Rodney.
 But somewhere along the way, he started to lose me...
 There was that one really bad record in '86, then came his big commercial comeback on Columbia, where I breathed a sigh of relief, and then... well, I dunno.
 Crowell seems to have gotten bored with writing three-chord singalong songs, and became more and more hung up on his own status as a profound songsmith, crafting ever-denser lyrics, often wed to chunky, propulsive roots-rock arrangements.
 I'm not exactly saying that he lost the ability to write a simple, catchy, memorable song, but he sure seems to misplace it from time to time.
-This album's a good example: many tracks have catchy melodies and strong choruses, but for me (at least) the overly-sculpted lyrics constantly pull me out of the music. ("Blood don't make yuh family, boy/and I've got news for you/rattlesnakes don't sing like speckled birds...")
+This album's a good example: many tracks have catchy melodies and strong choruses, but (for me at least) the overly-sculpted lyrics constantly pull me out of the music. ("Blood don't make yuh family, boy/and I've got news for you/rattlesnakes don't sing like speckled birds...")
 I'm often more conscious of Rodney Crowell asserting himself as a craftsman than of the songs themselves, and call me old-fashioned, but I think that's doing things backwards.
 The songs should be the focus, not the couplets or the clever rhymes, which often seem showy and unevenly strung together.
 Doubtless I'm in the minority, and listeners who appreciate the work of, say, Townes Van Zandt or Tom Russell, will dig this too.
 But as a critical voice (and a longtime fan) I feel it's right to speak my mind honestly.
 It should be said, though that this is a great-sounding album -- the backing music is uniformly resonant, sweet and gritty, and each of Rodney's new songs are generally right on the edge for me, with soulful melodies that draw me in, sadly balanced by lyrics that yank me out of my reveries.
-It seems liek the kind of record that'll grow on me over the years, but the initial reaction is a bit rough.
+It seems like the kind of record that'll grow on me over the years, but the initial reaction was a bit rough.

 Rodney Crowell "The Rodney Crowell Collection" (Warner, 1989)